Design Once, Deploy at Scale: Template-Driven ML Development for Large Model Ecosystems: Results

 \subsection{Throughput Improvement}

-As a direct result of the 92\% reduction in engineering hours per offline model iteration (e.g., data refresh, feature/architecture/training/serving optimization, and ML technique onboarding), SMT achieves a $6.3\times$ increase in technique propagation throughput compared to traditional, independently optimized approaches (Table~\ref{tab:throughput}).
+As a direct result of the 92\% reduction in engineering hours per model, SMT achieves a $6.3\times$ increase in technique propagation throughput compared to traditional, independently optimized approaches (Table~\ref{tab:throughput}).
 This surge is primarily driven by a $5\times$ increase in the number of models iterated, which we attribute to the dramatically lowered engineering barrier, allowing innovations to reach a much broader pool of models.